Towards Language Model Guided TLA+ Proof Automation: Implementation and Evaluation

 We implemented the LMGPA system in Python 3.12, with components for parsing, verification, and LLM interactions.
 For syntax-level analysis in the auto proof generation phase (Section~\ref{subsec:trivial_proof_generation}), we utilized the Tree-sitter $\tlaplus$ parser~\cite{TLAPlus_tree_sitter}, which enables efficient analysis of $\tlaplus$ parse trees.
 LLM interactions are managed through LangChain~\cite{LangChain_2022}, providing a unified interface to different language models.

 The core verification pipeline integrates the $\TLAPM$ binary~\cite{tlapm_repo}, with wrapper functions that handle the generation of temporary proof modules, execution of verification commands, and parsing of verification results.
-Our prompt templates include detailed instructions on the normalized claim format, examples of correct decompositions, and specific guidance on $\tlaplus$ syntax constraints (prompt templates are provided in Appendix~\ref{appendix:prompt_templates}).
+Our prompt templates include detailed instructions on the normalized claim format, examples of correct decompositions, and specific guidance on $\tlaplus$ syntax constraints.
+Prompt templates are provided in \ifdefined\extendedVersion Appendix~\ref{appendix:prompt_templates}. \else \ the Appendix of the extended version of this paper~\cite{zhou2025LMGPAarxiv}. \fi The source code is available on GitHub~\cite{github_src} and the artifact on Zenodo~\cite{artifacts}.